Nhvattum/Social-Distancing/README.md

 - I created the gameover sound using Logic Pro X.

 ### Other Sources
+- The Canvas Crawler game that we built in class was a big resource, and I referenced it a lot when writing the basic structure of this game.
 - Pete, Yashoma, and other students were great resources in helping me write code for and debug:
     - Getting my audio to work properly.
     - Having the player stop when it detects the inner box on the canvas.